wp-plugins/wp-rss-retriever/readme.txt

 * Control size of thumbnail
 * Set cache time (in seconds)
 * Now includes small CSS file, required for thumbnail support

+= 1.1.1 =
+* Support for aggregating multiple feeds into one list
+* Ability to order posts by date or reverse date
+* Options to display or remove source and date
+* Option to remove title